camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 }
 ```

-There is an own practice on [how to write a good job worker](../writing-good-workers/).
+There is also documentation on [how to write a good job worker](../writing-good-workers/).

-## Technology Examples
+## Technology examples

-Most projects want to connect to specific technologies, at the moment most people ask for REST, messaging or Kafka.
+Most projects want to connect to specific technologies.
+Currently, most people ask for REST, messaging, or Kafka.

 ### REST

 You could build a piece of code that provides a REST endpoint in the language of choice and then starts a process instance.

 The [Ticket Booking Example](https://github.com/berndruecker/ticket-booking-camunda-cloud) contains an example using Java and Spring Boot for the [REST endpoint](https://github.com/berndruecker/ticket-booking-camunda-cloud/blob/master/booking-service-java/src/main/java/io/berndruecker/ticketbooking/rest/TicketBookingRestController.java#L35).

-Similarly you can leverage the [Spring Boot extension](https://github.com/zeebe-io/spring-zeebe/) to startup job workers that will [execute outgoing REST calls](https://github.com/berndruecker/ticket-booking-camunda-cloud/blob/master/booking-service-java/src/main/java/io/berndruecker/ticketbooking/adapter/GenerateTicketAdapter.java#L29).
+Similarly, you can leverage the [Spring Boot extension](https://github.com/zeebe-io/spring-zeebe/) to startup job workers that will [execute outgoing REST calls](https://github.com/berndruecker/ticket-booking-camunda-cloud/blob/master/booking-service-java/src/main/java/io/berndruecker/ticketbooking/adapter/GenerateTicketAdapter.java#L29).

 ![REST example](connecting-the-workflow-engine-with-your-world-assets/rest-example.png)